-We have no products approved for commercial sale, have never generated any revenue from product sales, and do not anticipate generating any revenue from product sales until after we receive marketing approval for the commercial sale of a product candidate, if ever.
+We have no products approved for commercial sale, have never generated any revenue from product sales, and do not anticipate generating any revenue from product sales unless and until after we receive marketing approval for the commercial sale of a product candidate or in-license or acquire an approved product.
 Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to accurately predict when, if at all, we will be able to achieve profitability.
 Our ability to generate revenue and achieve profitability depends significantly on our success in many factors, including the following:

-- completing research regarding, and preclinical and clinical development of, our product candidates; - seeking and obtaining marketing approvals for our product candidates for which we complete clinical studies and the timing of such approvals; - developing sustainable and scalable manufacturing processes for our product candidates; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate products and services to support clinical development and the market demand for our product candidates, if approved; - launching and commercializing our product candidates, either directly or with a collaborator or distributor; - obtaining sufficient pricing and reimbursement for our product candidates from private and governmental payors; - obtaining market acceptance of our product candidates as viable treatment options; - the size of any market in which our product candidates receive approval and adequate market share in those markets; - addressing any competing technological and market developments; - identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any transaction into which we may enter, including collaboration, merger, acquisition and licensing arrangements; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.
+- completing research regarding, and preclinical and clinical development of, our product candidates; - seeking and obtaining marketing approvals for our product candidates for which we complete clinical studies and the timing of such approvals; - developing, commercializing and marketing any product candidate or product that may be in-licensed or acquired, including as a result of a successful completion of the Merger; - developing sustainable and scalable manufacturing processes for our product candidates; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate products and services to support clinical development and the market demand for our product candidates, if approved; - launching and commercializing our product candidates, either directly or with a collaborator or distributor; - obtaining sufficient pricing and reimbursement for our product candidates from private and governmental payors; - obtaining market acceptance of our product candidates as viable treatment options; - the size of any market in which our product candidates receive approval and adequate market share in those markets; - addressing any competing technological and market developments; - identifying, assessing, acquiring and/or developing new product candidates;

+- negotiating favorable terms in any transaction into which we may enter, including collaboration, merger, acquisition and licensing arrangements; - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how; and - attracting, hiring and retaining qualified personnel.